-The Code of Ethics is based on five pillars,
+The Code of Ethics is based on five pillars and the Nolan Principles (Standards in Public Life).

 - 1. Integrity,

 - 2. Objectivity,

 - 3. Confidentiality,

 - 4. Competency, and

 - 5. Professional Behaviour.

 The Five Pillars

 1. Integrity

 The integrity of internal auditors is founded upon trust and thus provides the basis for reliance on their judgement.
 Internal auditors will never use their authority or office for personal gain.
 They will seek to uphold and enhance the standing of the profession.
 Internal auditors will maintain an unimpeachable standard of integrity in all their business relationships both inside and outside the organisations in which they are employed.
 They will reject any business practice, which might reasonably be deemed improper.